The best hotels in Constantine

 July and August get hot, up to 36°C, and domestic Algerian tourism peaks hard.
 Hotels in Centre Ville and Bellevue fill up fast during the summer school holiday period.
 Book 3-4 weeks ahead minimum if you're planning July.
 January is coldest but cheapest, and the gorge mist is genuinely dramatic.

-Constantine's best neighborhoods
+Constantine's best hotel regions

 Start with Centre Ville or Bellevue if it's your first time.
 Ali Mendjeli works well for business trips, but it's 20 minutes from everything worth seeing.